West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 - West Virginia is 3-1-0 against the spread this year.

-- This season, the Mountaineers won ATS in their only game as a favorite of 7.5 points or more.
+- The Mountaineers covered the spread in their only game when favored by 7 points or more.

-- West Virginia's games this year have gone over the point total one time in four opportunities (25%).
+- West Virginia's games this year have hit the over one time in four opportunities (25%).

-- This year, the Mountaineers have turned the ball over eight times, two more than the Red Raiders' takeaways (6).
+- The Mountaineers have turned the ball over eight times this season, two more turnovers than the Red Raiders have forced (6).

 - Find the latest spread and moneyline odds for West Virginia at SISportsbook.